-- 7.3.
-Conduct the toss between sets 2 and 3, if applicable.
-He/she then must pass all relevant information to the SCORER (Rule 23.2.9) and the FIRST REFEREE; - 7.4.
-Check and sign the score sheet at the end of the match. - 8.
-For FIVB, World and Official Competitions, a RESERVE REFEREE will be assigned for all TV matches, plus all Semi-Finals and Finals.
-The RESERVE REFEREE replaces the SECOND REFEREE in case of absence or in case that he/she is unable to continue his/her work or in case that the SECOND REFEREE became FIRST REFEREE. - 9.
-In addition to the above, the following duties originally assigned to the SECOND REFEREE, are carried out by the RESERVE REFEREE: - 9.1.
-Check before the match and monitor throughout the match, that water is always available for the players and the match OFFICIALS; - 9.2.
-Take possession of the four (4) match balls before the match, and check that all of them have identical characteristics (colour, circumference, weight and pressure) and then monitoring them throughout the match, and when required and applicable assisting collecting the balls from the court or returning the balls to the court through the SECOND REFEREE; - 9.3.
-Take possession of a reserve set of four (4) balls that must be available in case of rainy conditions.
-In case the match balls get excessively heavy, the RESERVE REFEREE is responsible to coordinate the process of replacement of the four (4) match balls between sets; - 9.4.
-Accompany any player that requests to use the toilet before or during the match; - 9.5.
-Assist the SECOND REFEREE in calling any Official that may be required on the court (Court Manager; Official medical personnel; FIVB Medical Delegate; FIVB Referee Coach; FIVB Technical Delegate, etc); - 9.6.
-Assist the SECOND REFEREE monitoring the safety conditions of the free zone during the match; - 9.7.
-Assist the SECOND REFEREE with guiding the work of the sand levellers.
+- 1. For FIVB, World and Official Competitions, a RESERVE REFEREE will be assigned for all TV matches, and anytime the Video Challenge System (VCS) is in use.
+The RESERVE REFEREE replaces the SECOND REFEREE in case of absence or in case that he/she is unable to continue his/her work or in case that the SECOND REFEREE became FIRST REFEREE. - 2.
+In addition to the above, the following duties originally assigned to the SECOND REFEREE, are carried out by the RESERVE REFEREE: - 2.1.
+Assist the SECOND REFEREE in keeping the free zone, including check before the match and monitor throughout the match, that water is always available for the players and the match OFFICIALS; - 2.2.
+Take possession of the five (5) match balls before the match, and check that all of them have identical characteristics (colour, circumference, weight and pressure) and then monitoring them throughout the match, and when required and applicable assisting collecting the balls from the court or returning the balls to the court through the SECOND REFEREE; - 2.3.
+Take possession of a reserve set of five (5) balls that must be available in case of rainy conditions.
+In case the match balls get excessively heavy, the RESERVE REFEREE is responsible to coordinate the process of replacement of the five (5) match balls between sets; - 2.4.
+Accompany any player that requests to use the toilet before or during the match; - 2.5.
+Assist the SECOND REFEREE in calling any Official that may be required on the court (Court Manager; Official medical personnel; FIVB Medical Delegate; FIVB Referee Coach; FIVB Technical Delegate, etc); - 2.6.
+Assist the SECOND REFEREE monitoring the safety conditions of the free zone during the match; - 2.7.
+Assist the FIRST REFEREE with guiding the work of the sand levellers; - 2.8.
+In case the Video Challenge System (VCS) is in use, his/her primary responsibility is to supervise the SCORER in filling in the Challenge System process at the e-scoresheet.

-24. SCORER
+26. SCORER